Google Apps facilitates collaboration and communication between faculty and students, staff and students, and students and students.

 - Blogger: Collaborate in writing and publishing a group blog or other social web content

 Instructions and other materials on how to use features within Google Apps can be accessed in the IT KnowledgeBase.
-Faculty and staff can contact firstname.lastname@example.org and students email@example.com for assistance in learning and using Google Apps.
+Faculty and staff can contact firstname.lastname@example.org and students can contact email@example.com for assistance in learning and using Google Apps.
 Please check our FITS events calendar for upcoming workshops.